mate-academy/py-blog/README.md

 In this task, you will create a simple `Blog` project from start to end.

-Let's go through all the steps:
+Let"s go through all the steps:

 1. Create a virtual environment, activate it, and install django via pip.
 2. Start project `blog_system` inside the current directory (add . at the end of the command).